Kristina01111000/Drws_site/README.md

 Set up an email’: DrWalsdorf@syracusenaturalhealing.com Subject will be a message from doctor w
-For email text: please press the audio button to hear a special message from Dr w Make the email and send it to him to get feedback, try to send first on monday to him for feedback
+For email text: please press the audio button to hear a special message from Dr w

 Change the url of the self-assessment page to the about40Qselfassessment Try to track which file is being downloaded